AdrianLThomas/presentations/slides/load-testing-with-k6/load-testing-with-k6.md

 # Gotchas (to look out for)
 - Load tests running against a CDN
-- Warm up time (to scale) in tests.
+- Warm up time (to scale) in tests
+- Response times reported by K6 may be slightly different to those reported by your monitoring system.

 # Best Practices / Advanced (skip time depending)
 - Write tests scripts to be reusable: make use of env vars (so you can run them locally or in other environments)